washedlih/ip-lookup/README.md

 ## Introduction

-[IP Address Lookup](https://ipsearch.vercel.app/) is a web app that allows you to search who a user is following based on keywords in their bio, username, and location.
+[IP Address Lookup](https://ipsearch.vercel.app/) is a web app that allows you to search for an IP Address and see its location on Google Maps.
+It also displays the city, country, zip code, and ISP.

 ## Usage